-The site was fortified during the 7th century B.C.
-In the period between 395 A.D.-1204 A.D. it was used as Byzantine fortress.
-For a very short period the region was dominated by the Franks.
+The site was fortified during 7th century BC.
+In the period 395-1204 AD, it was used as Byzantine fortress.
+For a short period, the region was dominated by the Franks.
 In 1206 it was captured by the Venetians.
 They strengthened the fortification, incorporating pre-Christian defensive structures.
-Methoni was captured by Turk Bayazit Pasha in 1500 and came under Venetian occupation once again from 1685 until 1715.
-Later it was for a 2nd time dominated by the Turks - they kept it under control until 1829, when Methoni was liberated by French General Maison, along with other cities of Peloponnese.
+Methoni was captured by the Osman Turks in 1500, but came under Venetian occupation once again in the period 1685-1715, then was again captured by the Turks (1715-1829).

 The Methoni cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Methoni, Greece.